 However, in my usual style, I’m not just offering you my counsel and expecting you to take things hook, line, and sinker simply because I’m a mechanic and an automotive writer.

-Instead, I intend to explain the several reasons why the portable jumper of my choice is the preferred candidate for the best portable jumper and importantly, why it ultimately wins and claims the title.
+Instead, I’ll explain the several reasons why the portable jumper of my choice also doubles as the preferred candidate for the best portable jumper, and importantly, why it ultimately wins and effortlessly claims the title.

-First things first though: why do you need a portable jumper in the first place?
+First things first, though: why trust me and, importantly, why do you need a portable jumper in the first place?

 Affiliate Disclosure